 You’ve likely been on a road trip before, but have you been on one that includes stops at some of the most beautiful castles in America?
-It may come as a surprise that the Carolinas are known for several famous castles that are lovely enough to rival historic ones located around the globe.
+It may come as a surprise that our home states are known for several famous Carolina castles that are lovely enough to rival historic ones located around the globe.

 While this Rougemont castle in North Carolina has recently become private property, you can always appreciate views from the road (just be respectful of the castle’s owners, of course).
 Castle Mont Rouge isn’t one you’ll find associated with a long history like the structures that grace European landscapes, however.
 Its history is surprisingly short!

-In fact, the castle was only built about 20 years ago and remains half-finished, although the outside is completed and perfectly charming.
+In fact, this is one of the youngest Carolina castles — only built about 20 years ago and half-finished (although the outside is completed and perfectly charming).
 Designed by sculptor Robert Mihaly, an artist whose work has adorned the Duke University campus, the castle combines elements of both European and Middle Eastern architecture.
 The inside of the castle was never completed, and various urban legends have emerged to explain why it was never finished.

 Location: 957 Mountain Brook Rd., Rougemont, NC 27572

 Castle McCulloch was built in the early 1800s and is currently used as a venue for formal events.
 The castle is complete with a moat and bridge!
 From weddings, baby showers, to quinceañeras, just about any major life event will be memorable against the backdrop of this North Carolina castle.
 Fitting in with the royal design, there are a pair of King and Queen throne chairs visitors can take pictures at and play royals for a day.

 Corporate events are even held here on occasion.
 Of course, you don’t have to be headed to prom (or work) to enjoy the beauty of the castle.
 Just stop by on your Carolina castles road trip to snap a few pictures and daydream about one day planning your own special event in Castle McCulloch.